Learn to fuel the gymnast for optimal performance and longevity in the sport.

 Does your gymnast have major tummy troubles while traveling which can jeopardize their performance?
 “Nervous stomach” is a real thing, but other tummy issues like constipation, reflux, etc. can usually be prevented with appropriate planning.

-I’m not a fan of being militant about meal-prepping every single meal for traveling (though this may be necessary in certain situations).
+I’m not a fan of being militant about meal-prepping every single meal for traveling (though this may be necessary for certain situations).
 There are food safety issues with this (hello stomach bug from spoiled food) and a lot of times there are plenty of resources in the meet location to procure nourishing foods.

-Here are my key strategies for managing your nutrition while on-the-go:
+Here are my key strategies for managing your nutrition while on the go:

-Hotels that are 3-star and up will often offer all of the above plus a breakfast buffet that has an omelet station, a wider variety of fruits and veggies, and more dairy choices (plain greek yogurt, smoothies, etc).
+Hotels that are 3-star and up will often offer all of the above plus a breakfast buffet that has an omelet station, a wider variety of fruits and veggies, and more dairy choices (plain Greek yogurt, smoothies, etc.).